iterative/dvc.org/static/docs/commands-reference/diff.md

 ## Options

 * `-t TARGET`, `--target TARGET` - Source path to a data file or directory.
-  Default None.
 If not specified, compares all files and directories that are under DVC control in the current working space.

 * `-h`, `--help` - prints the usage/help message, and exit.